Omar Torrijos: Career

 In international politics, Torrijos supported Chilean President Salvador Allende and welcomed refugees after the 1973 coup d'état.
 He helped the Sandinista guerrillas in Nicaragua and other rebel forces in El Salvador, Guatemala, and renewed diplomatic relations with Cuba.

-In 1978, he stepped down as head of the government but remained de facto ruler of the country while another one of his followers, Aristides Royo, was a figurehead president.
+In 1978, he stepped down as head of the government but remained de facto ruler of the country while another one of his followers, Arístides Royo, was a figurehead president.
 He also restored some civil liberties; U.S. President Jimmy Carter had told him that the Senate would never approve the Canal treaties unless Torrijos made some effort to liberalize his rule.

 Panama Canal

 An admirer of Yugoslav leader Josip Broz Tito and inspired by Gamal Abdel Nasser's nationalization of the Suez Canal, he embarked on a fight against the United States to gain Panama's sovereignty.
 In 1973, in the absence of progress in negotiations with the United States, he tried to involve the UN: "We have never been, are not and will never be an associated state, colony or protectorate, and we do not intend to add a star to the United States flag".
 The US vetoed the adopted resolution.

-Torrijos negotiated the Torrijos-Carter Treaties over the Panama Canal, signed on September 7, 1977.
+Torrijos negotiated the Torrijos–Carter Treaties over the Panama Canal, signed on September 7, 1977.
 These treaties passed United States sovereignty over the canal zone to Panama, with a gradual increase in Panamanian control over it, leading to complete control on December 31, 1999.
 The United States, however, retained the permanent right to protect what it called the 'neutrality' of the canal, allowing U.S. administration of the canal as well as military intervention through the now-legalized U.S. bases in Panama.
 These aspects of the treaty fell short of nationalistic goals and the ratification ceremony at Fort Clayton was somewhat of an embarrassment for Torrijos.
 He was noticeably drunk during the ceremony; his speech was badly slurred and he had to brace himself against the podium to keep from falling.